serdbay/Customer-Churn-Modeling/README.md

 # Customer Churn Modeling of Telco Company Customer Dataset
-Customer churn analysis is when an existing customer, user, subscriber, or any kind of return client stops doing business or ends the relationship with a company.
+Customer churn analysis is an important topic and when an existing customer, user, subscriber, or any kind of return client stops doing business or ends the relationship with a company.

 In this project we will investigate the Telco company customer dataset and would like to get some insights about the customers.